SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 The response given when changing a payment order is equivalent to a `GET` request towards the `paymentorders` resource,
 [as displayed above][payment-orders-resource].

+{% include alert.html type="neutral" icon="info" body="
-Remember to call .refresh() on the Payment Menu in JavaScript
+After updating the Payment Order, remember to call `.refresh()` on the Payment Menu in JavaScript." %}

 ### Capture